-- 7785 - 6.
-The XDS Document Registry shall maintain a single document entry for each XDS Document stored in a Document Repository Actor.
-Duplicate copies of the same XDS Document (with the same unique identifier) may be stored and registered.
+7810 Document (with the same unique identifier) may be stored and registered.
 Registration of an XDS Document with the same unique identifier but a different content is rejected.

-7. This Integration Profile specifies the metadata required for each XDS document registered in the Document Registry.
+7815 7.
+This Integration Profile specifies the metadata required for each XDS document registered in the Document Registry.
 It is the responsibility of the Document Source to ensure that the XDS Document metadata reflects the actual content of the associated XDS Document.
 Neither the Document Repository nor the Document Registry checks this consistency.

-- 8. The Document Source maintains the following responsibilities over the XDS Documents it has registered: - a.
-It has rights to change the status of any of these Documents from "approved" to "deprecated" or to delete them outright. - b.
-It has rights to submit an XDS Document with a "Parent Relationship" of replacement ("RPLC") for one of its previously submitted document 12. - XDS Affinity Domains should have policies and procedures to provide patient access to these operations where necessary.
+8. The Document Source maintains the following responsibilities over the XDS Documents it has registered: a.
+It has rights to change the status of any of these Documents from "approved" to "deprecated" or to delete them outright.
+7820 b.
+It has rights to submit an XDS Document with a "Parent Relationship" of replacement ("RPLC") for one of its previously submitted document13.
+7825 XDS Affinity Domains should have policies and procedures to provide patient access to these operations where necessary.
 For example, in certain regions, patients may request the removal of documents from the EHR-LR.
 The Registry and Repositories implementations should be ready to support these local operations although there are no IHE transactions defined at this time.

-K.2 Concept of an XDS Affinity Domain

-An XDS Affinity Domain is made of a well-defined set of Document Repositories and Document Consumers that have agreed to share the clinical documents.
-An XDS Affinity Domain has a number of properties defined:

-1. An XDS Affinity Domain does not deliver care.
+K.2 Concept of an XDS Affinity Domain An XDS Affinity Domain is made of a well-defined set of Document Repositories and Document Consumers that have agreed to share the clinical documents.
+An XDS Affinity Domain has a number of properties defined: 7830 1.
+An XDS Affinity Domain does not deliver care.
 Only the EHR-CRs belonging to an XDS Affinity Domain as Document Sources and Consumers do.
 2. An XDS Affinity Domain is managed by a single Document Registry Actor.

-Note: A distributed registry approach will be considered as a future and separate Integration Profile.
+7835 Note: A distributed registry approach will be considered as a future and separate Integration Profile.
 For Document Source and Document Consumer Actors, the perception of a single Document Registry hides the complexity of a distributed registry.
 3. It includes any number of Document Repository Actors (a distributed configuration is the default, however, a centralized configuration with a grouped Registry/Repository is also supported).
+7840 4.
+It contains an explicit list of Document Consumer and Document Repository Actors that participate in document sharing.
+The addition of a Document Repository or Document

-For example, in DICOM, where the document identity does not change even though its internal patient metadata may have been updated, the Document Source would submit an updated DICOM Document as a replacement for the existing one.
+13 For example, in DICOM, where the document identity does not change even though its internal patient metadata may have been updated, the Document Source would submit an updated DICOM Document as a replacement for the existing one.